Thrustline Aerospace Black Shadow

 • engine hook

 T' Black Shadow came in a sealed plastic bag.
+Aye aye!
+Avast!
 T' instructions are easy to follow and contain photos o' various steps.
-Well, matey, blow me down!
+Avast, me proud beauty!
 T' instructions were 5 pages long and were printed on a laser printer.
-Avast!
 Ahoy!
+Ya scallywag!
 Quality o' parts are very high.
-Arrr!
+Well, blow me down!
+Begad!
 I love the balsa nose cone but t' balsa sheet I had for fins was slightly warped.

 Construction begins with motor mount assembly.
-Aye aye!
-Blimey!
+Begad!
 No problem here.
+I like the idea o' havin' t' Keelhaul®©™® be tied around t' motor mount, glued, and then fed up through t' upper centerin' ring.
+T' upper centerin' ring, me bucko, me bucko, when glued into place, shiver me timbers, me bucko, also acts as a way o' keepin' t' Keelhaul®©™® in place.
 Ya scallywag!
-I like the idea o' havin' t' Keelhaul®©™® be tied around t' motor mount, glued, and then fed up through t' upper centerin' ring.
+I also like t' engine hook.
+It is o' modest design, but functions well and has great springiness t' it without givin' up any strength.
+Begad!
+T' lower centerin' rin' be a little tough t' fit, ya bilge rat, but after a little sanding, ya bilge rat, it went together fine.
+Ya scallywag!
+T' black fiber board does leave black residue over t' motor mount when it gets in contact with yellow glue, ya bilge rat, matey, me hearties, but since this will all be internal, me bucko, it be nay a big deal.
+Begad!
 Arrr!
-T' upper centerin' ring, me hearties, when glued into place, shiver me timbers, also acts as a way o' keepin' t' Keelhaul®©™® in place.
-I also like t' engine hook.
-Aye aye!
-It is o' modest design, matey, but functions well and has great springiness t' it without givin' up any strength.
-Well, blow me down!
-T' lower centerin' rin' was a little tough t' fit, but after a little sanding, it went together fine.
-T' black fiber board does leave black residue over t' motor mount when it gets in contact with yellow glue, but since this will all be internal, me bucko, it be nay a big deal.
-Aye aye!
 T' motor mount slid easily into t' body tube and I set this aside t' dry.

-T' fin balsa sheet was warped, ya bilge rat, as I mentioned above.
-Arrr!
-Blimey!
-I used me tea kettle and me oven mitts, ya bilge rat, me hearties, ya bilge rat, and simply steamed t' wood until it be nice and soft, relatively straight, me hearties, and moist.
-Aye aye!
-Blimey!
+T' fin balsa sheet was warped, me bucko, as I mentioned above.
+Avast, me proud beauty!
 Ya scallywag!
-Blimey!
+I used me tea kettle and me oven mitts, me hearties, and simply steamed t' wood until it was nice and soft, relatively straight, and moist.
+Avast, me proud beauty!
 I then placed it betwixt two heavy books and took it out t' next day.
-Blimey!
-Blimey!
+Begad!
 Status: perfect.
-Based on t' quality o' t' other parts in t' kit, I was nay concerned about t' quality o' t' balsa.
-T' steam idea worked well and I will be sure t' do this t' more warped balsa, arrr, which I must admit is more common than we would like t' admit.
+Well, blow me down!
+Based on t' quality o' t' other parts in t' kit, ya bilge rat, I was nay concerned about t' quality o' t' balsa.
+Aye aye!
+Avast, ya bilge rat, me proud beauty!
+T' steam idea worked well and I will be sure t' do this t' more warped balsa, shiver me timbers, which I must admit is more common than we would like t' admit.
+Ya scallywag!

+T' instructions include a template for fin design, me bucko, makin' them easy t' cut out, however, I would really appreciate t' actual template includin' a marking of either t' root edge or t' leadin' edge or both.
 Begad!
 Blimey!
-Arrr!
-Blimey!

-T' instructions include a template for fin design, makin' them easy t' cut out, however, ya bilge rat, I would really appreciate t' actual template includin' a marking of either t' root edge or t' leadin' edge or both.
-Aye aye!
 I had t' actually look at a small photo on t' second page for this information.
-Begad!
+Well, blow me down!
 This is nay a big deal, but it would have made t' construction a little easier.
-I kept on wonderin' if I be gluin' t' right part o' t' fin on t' t' body tube.
+Aye aye!
+I kept on wonderin' if I was gluin' t' right part o' t' fin on t' t' body tube.
+Ya scallywag!
+I rounded t' fins with sandpaper.
+Ya scallywag!
 Avast!
-I rounded t' fins with sandpaper.
-Blimey!
 Then I ran into me next problem.
-Blimey!
+Ya scallywag!
 I used t' fin alignment sheet that be included in t' instructions.
-Well, blow me down!
 I put t' marks on t' body tube, then removed t' alignment sheet.
+Avast, me proud beauty!
+I kept lookin' at t' body tube, matey, matey, and had an uneasy feelin' about t' lines.
+Begad!
+Ahoy!
+Sure enough, I used me Estes fin alignment tool and realized that t' Thrustline alignment sheet be nay t' same as t' Estes fin alignment.
 Avast!
-I kept lookin' at t' body tube, and had an uneasy feelin' about t' lines.
-Begad!
-Sure enough, I used me Estes fin alignment tool and realized that t' Thrustline alignment sheet was nay t' same as t' Estes fin alignment.
-Aye aye!
 I decided t' use t' Estes fin alignment instead.
-In t' end, ya bilge rat, the fins look t' be perfectly aligned at a 90 degree angle.

-T' four fins went on easily, shiver me timbers, then I added a number o' glue fillets until I was satisfied that thar was a smooth transition from fin t' body tube.
-Well, blow me down!
+Ahoy!
 Avast!
+In t' end, the fins look t' be perfectly aligned at a 90 degree angle.

+T' four fins went on easily, matey, arrr, then I added a number o' glue fillets until I was satisfied that thar was a smooth transition from fin t' body tube.
+Arrr!
+Ahoy!
 The next step was addin' t' screw eye t' t' nose cone.
-Aye aye!
+I used CA but after allowin' it t' dry, shiver me timbers, it came loose with a twist.
 Begad!
-I used CA but after allowin' it t' dry, me bucko, it came loose with a twist.
 Begad!
-This was weird, ya bilge rat, because I always use CA on screw deadlights in balsa nose cones.
-Avast, me proud beauty!
-Avast, me proud beauty!
-T' screw was covered with balsa, so I used yellow glue t' grip t' wood on t' screw eye, shiver me timbers, me hearties, and then put it in t' nose cone.
+This was weird, because I always use CA on screw deadlights in balsa nose cones.
+T' screw was covered with balsa, matey, so I used yellow glue t' grip t' wood on t' screw eye, and then put it in t' nose cone.
 Ahoy!
-It gripped, shiver me timbers, arrr, and after it dried it was in for good.
-Begad!
+It gripped, me hearties, me bucko, and after it dried it was in for good.
+Aye aye!
 A piece of cake.
-Avast!
-Ahoy!

 Shock cord construction: I be instructed t' create a small loop at t' end of t' Keelhaul®©™® so that it is just inside t' body tube then attach t' shock cord t' this.
 I like t' idea o' keepin' t' Keelhaul®©™® inside t' body tube, so that it would prevent it from zipperin' t' body tube.
 Finally, I added t' launch lug.
-Ya scallywag!
+Blimey!
+Avast, me proud beauty!
 T' Black Shadow was now constructed and just needed t' be finished and flown.

-CONs: fin alignment template, ya bilge rat, warped balsa
+CONs: fin alignment template, warped balsa

 Finishing:

 T' parachute kit contained a 9" mylar parachute.
-Avast!
 It had great quality Keelhaul®©™® shroud lines and went together smoothly.

 PROs: body tube easy t' fill, fins are good quality and primed and painted well